 Angina (Chest Pain) Treatment

-If you are diagnosed with angina, your doctor will prescribe fast-acting medicines you can take to control angina events and relieve pain.
-Often other medicines are also prescribed to help control angina long-term.
+If you are diagnosed with angina, your healthcare provider may prescribe fast-acting medicines you can take to manage angina events and relieve pain.
+Often, other medicines are also prescribed to help manage angina long-term.
 The choice of medicines may depend on what type of angina you have.

-- Antiplatelet medicines help prevent blood clots from forming.
-If you have stable or unstable angina, your doctor may recommend aspirin to treat angina and reduce the risk of complications of heart disease.
+- Antiplatelet medicines keep blood clots from forming.
+If you have stable or unstable angina, you may need aspirin to lower your chances of having complications of heart disease.
 Your provider may also prescribe a combination of aspirin with clopidogrel or other platelet inhibitors.

-- Statins prevent plaque from forming and can slow down coronary heart disease.
-Statins can also relieve blood vessel spasms or inflammation, reducing the risk of a heart attack or other complications after emergency treatment.
+- Statins stop plaque from forming and can slow down coronary heart disease.
+Statins can also relieve blood vessel spasms or , lowering the risk of complications after emergency treatment.

-If you still have symptoms or experience side effects, your doctor may prescribe other medicines, including:
+If you still have symptoms or experience serious side effects, your healthcare provider may prescribe other medicines.

-- Morphine is an opioid that can relieve pain and help relax the blood vessels.
-Your doctor may suggest it if you are in a lot of pain and other medicines have not helped.
+- Morphine is an opioid that can relieve pain and help relax the muscles in your blood vessels.
+Your provider may suggest it if you are in a lot of pain and other medicines have not helped to manage your angina.

-If lifestyle changes and medicines do not control angina, you may need a medical procedure to treat the underlying heart disease.
+If lifestyle changes and medicines cannot manage your angina, you may need a medical procedure to treat the underlying medical condition.

-- Coronary artery bypass grafting (CABG) to treat coronary heart disease and relieve angina.
-CABG can improve blood flow to your heart, relieve chest pain, and possibly prevent a heart attack.
+- Coronary artery bypass grafting (CABG) may help treat coronary heart disease and relieve angina.
+CABG can improve blood flow to your heart, relieve chest pain, and help prevent a heart attack.

-- Percutaneous coronary intervention (PCI), also known as coronary angioplasty, to open narrowed or blocked blood vessels that supply blood to the heart.
+- Percutaneous coronary intervention (PCI), also known as coronary angioplasty, can open narrowed or blocked blood vessels that supply blood to the heart.
 This procedure requires cardiac catheterization.
 Your healthcare provider may also put a small mesh tube, or stent, in your artery to help keep the artery open.
 Combining PCI with certain medicines that widen coronary arteries may help relieve vasospastic angina.